sartography/SpiffWorkflow/doc/bpmn/tasks.rst

 Manual Tasks
 ^^^^^^^^^^^^

-Our final task type is a manual task.
+Our final task type is a Manual Task.
 We would use this task in the situation where the application might simply need to mark a task that requires user involvement complete without gathering any additional information from them.

-Text that will be displayed to the user is add in the "Instructions" panel.
+Text that will be displayed to the user is added in the "Instructions" panel.

 .. figure:: figures/tasks/manual_task.png
    :scale: 30%